toggl/toggl_api_docs/README.md

 ###Example requests###

 The example requests here are done using a command line tool called [cURL](http://en.wikipedia.org/wiki/CURL).
-If you want to try the requests out yourself, you can download cURL from here: [http://curl.haxx.se/download.html](http://curl.haxx.se/download.html).
+If you want to try the requests out yourself, you can download cURL from [here](http://curl.haxx.se/download.html).
 It is available for all possible operating systems.

 Under Ubuntu installing cURL is terrifcally easy: